OpenDebates/Erin/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. support@unethical.me.
+If you are subject to or witness unacceptable behavior, or have any other concerns , please notify a community organizer as soon as possible at contact@taven.me.

 [Reporting Guidelines]()